 The Florida Lease Agreements are contracts that establish the rules and conditions regarding the renting of a residential or commercial property.
-The forms legally define the roles and responsibilities of landlords and tenants.
-The document is necessary to make it clear to each party what they must do in order to uphold their legal obligations.
-In simple terms, each document should include an area dedicated to party identification, the rules/conditions of the lease, the rent the tenant(s) is expected to pay, and the end date of the contract.
+The forms legally define the roles and responsibilities of both the landlord and tenant(s).
+The document is necessary to make it clear to each party in what they must do in order to uphold their obligations for the duration of the lease.
+Each document should include an area dedicated to party identification, the rules/conditions of the lease, the rent the tenant(s) are expected to pay, and the end date of the contract.

 Commercial Lease Agreement – Appropriate for business owners wishing to rent out a property for the purpose of using it as their business premises.

 Lease to Own Agreement – Sets out specific conditions for a tenant to buy the property they lease from the landlord.

 Month-to-Month Lease Agreement – This agreement permits tenancy to take place on a month-to-month basis for as long as both parties agree to such an arrangement.